microsoft/vscode-docs/learn/educators/python.md

 Full details and a link to install is available under [Coding Packs](/installers#_coding-pack-for-python).

-## Free Python programming and data science lessons
+## Microsoft Learn free Python programming and data science lessons

 ### NASA-Inspired Lessons
 This learning path enables students to use Python to explore doing analyses and projects inspired from real-world problems faced by National Aeronautics and Space Administration (NASA) scientists.
 View full details of the lessons under [NASA-Inspired Lessons](https://code.visualstudio.com/learn/students/nasa-python)